Shree’s Gentle Healing Yoga Classes

 Gentle Therapeutic Yoga

 Our unique approach: Slow Therapeutic Yoga is a class where people in almost any physical condition can move and do yoga safely.
-Geared towards those who need a very gentle yoga practice including seniors, people with physical challenges, cancer patients and survivors, and anyone looking for a careful and sensitive approach, these small classes include: gentle yoga poses, breathing, and stretching, as well as supported yoga poses done with a therapeutic approach that open the joints and safely stretch muscles, while also building strength.
+Geared towards those who need a very gentle yoga practice including seniors, people with physical challenges, Autoimmune conditions, cancer patients and survivors, and anyone looking for a careful and sensitive approach, these small classes include: gentle yoga poses, breathing, and stretching, as well as supported yoga poses done with a therapeutic approach that open the joints and safely stretch muscles, while also building strength.
 Our teachers are highly trained and will personally attend to each student’s individual needs.

 If you thought you could never do yoga, this class will work for you.
 We welcome you in whatever physical condition you may be in and look forward to working with you.
 Call ahead if you’d like to discuss your situation with us before class: 201-822-1131.
 A number of local chiropractors highly recommend our studio and this class was recently mentioned in the Bergen Record.